QCAstudent/1701QCA-Assessment1/experiments/experiments.md

 ![Image](robots.jpg)

-This is a picture of my robot experiment.
+This is a picture of my robot experiment that you can see here.

 #### Reflection ####